yassinalamelden/Protein_Folding_Model/README.md

 # 🧬 Protein Folding using Genetic Algorithm & Simulated Annealing (HP Model)
 This project explores protein folding using the **Hydrophobic-Polar (HP) model** on both **2D and 3D lattice structures**, with optimization via **Genetic Algorithm (GA)** and **Simulated Annealing (SA)**.
-Developed as part of my research internship at **Manipal University, Mahe**.
+Developed as part of my research internship at **Manipal University, Mahe, India**.

 ---